willduff/mixedreality-enthusiast-guide/docs/tracking.md

 # Tracking FAQs

+## My headset has stopped tracking.

+Make sure the lights are on, and that there isn't anything obstructing the inside-out tracking cameras on the front of your headset.
+If tracking is lost, it can take a few seconds to resume.
+If it doesn't resume, restart the Windows Mixed Reality Portal.

 ## The system cannot find the boundary and I'm being presented with setup UI.

 This means that the tracking system was unable to recognize your environment.
 If you are in a new environment, you must set up the [boundary](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/set-up-windows-mixed-reality#set-up-your-room-boundary).
 If you have previously used the device in this environment and set up a boundary: